nournahtay/BiomarkerDiscovery-Hackbio/Stage 2/README.md

 These packages can be installed using install.packages()

-The following function analysis tools can be used for this analysis
+The following Functional Enrichment Analysis tools can be used for this analysis
 1. ShinyGO: http://bioinformatics.sdstate.edu/go/
 2. GOrilla: https://cbl-gorilla.cs.technion.ac.il/
 3. PANTHER: https://geneontology.org/